-As we have received him by faith when we became a Christian, so we need to walk day by day by faith.
-II Corinthians 5:7 says, “For we walk by faith, not by sight.”
+As we had received him by faith when we became a Christian, so we need to walk day by day by faith.
+2 Corinthians 5:7 says, “For we walk by faith, not by sight.”
 The Christian life rotates around faith.
 That is how it begins; that is how it continues.
-By faith God delivers us day by day from the power of sin.
+By faith, God delivers us day by day from the power of sin.

 We utilize the same faith by which we became a Christian to live daily before God.

 A growing faith staves off retrogression.
 Feelings are fickle.
 They can lead us astray.
-Some people say, “I read the Bible and I do not feel anything.”
-When we read a letter from a loved one, some things we may feel and others we may not.
-Some components of the letter may state simple fact.
+Some people say, “I read the Bible, and I do not feel anything.”
+When we read a letter from a loved one, we may feel some things and others we may not.
+Some components of the letter may state a simple fact.
 Other aspects of the letter may involve emotion.
 That does not mean that the parts of the letter that contain emotion are the only valid part of the letter.
-When we read the Bible, at times we may feel something and other times we may not.
+When we read the Bible, we may feel something, and other times we may not.
 Feelings are not the issue.
-When we read the Bible we read a communication from our Heavenly Father.
+When we read the Bible, we read a communication from our Heavenly Father.
 We welcome (“received”) what he wants us to know.

 As we appropriate the provisions of God by faith, God’s Word becomes a part of us.
 It is through our choices about the Word that the Word assimilates into our lifestyle.
 The Christian grows one day at a time.